ZhijianZhou01/BioAider/Update_record.md

 -----
 ### BioAider V1.334 (Mar 28, 2021)
 + Add the following functions:
-    + Viral *.gb file parser: Extract the information from virus *.gb file, such as host, collection date and country, reference article, etc. What's more, BioAider can be extracted and stored according to species relationship;
+    + Viral *.gb file parser: Extract the information from virus *.gb file, such as host, collection date and country, reference article, etc. What's more, BioAider can be extracted and stored according to species relationship.
-    + Ambiguous Base Edition: Processing ambiguous bases and premature stop codons (preparing sequences for PAML analysis);
+    + Ambiguous Base Edition: Processing ambiguous bases and premature stop codons (preparing sequences for PAML analysis).
-    + Delete Low-Similar Sequence: Removing sequences with similarity below the threshold:
+    + Delete Low-Similar Sequence: Removing sequences with similarity below the threshold.
-    + FastTree: Graphical interface of FastTree software, which is suitable for big data;
+    + FastTree: Graphical interface of FastTree software, which is suitable for big data.
-    + Date converted to Decimal: Convert date to decimal;
+    + Date converted to Decimal: Convert date to decimal.
-    + Sequence Batch Download (NCBI): NCBI sequence batch search;
+    + Sequence Batch Download (NCBI): NCBI sequence batch search.
-    + File Merge: Simple function of combining multiple files into one file:
+    + File Merge: Simple function of combining multiple files into one file.
     + Increased the output linked mutation sites and re-beautified the mapping in Mutation analysis function.

 + Fix bugs
-    + Mutation Analysis function: Fixed the bug that the "number of stop codons" cannot be counted in the summary file;
+    + Mutation Analysis function: Fixed the bug that the "number of stop codons" cannot be counted in the summary file.
     + Other bugs.

 + Please pay special attention: